pete4abw/lrzip-next/README.md

-lrzip - Long Range ZIP
+lrzip-next - Long Range ZIP
 ======================

 ## NEW, LZMA SDK 19.00, ZPAQ 7.15

-Many new changes including
+Many new changes, not in the main branch, including:
 * latest LZMA and ZPAQ libraries
 * more helpful usage messages
 * filters for x86 and other processors, and delta